seL4/microkit/docs/manual.md

 **Note:** There is no way for a PD to directly refer to another PD in the system.
 PDs can only refer to other PDs indirectly if there is a channel between them.
-In this case the channel identifier is effectively a proxy identifier for the other PD.
+In this case, the channel identifier is effectively a proxy identifier for the other PD.
 So, to extend the prior example, **A** can indirectly refer to **B** via the channel identifier **37**.
 Similarly, **B** can refer to **A** via the channel identifier **42**.